-- 1. Each existing megavoltage radiation therapy unit located in the same ADD as the proposed service has performed at least eight thousand (8,000) procedures as reported in the latest edition of the Kentucky Annual Hospital Utilization Services Report. - 2.
+- 1. Each existing megavoltage radiation therapy program located in the same planning area as the proposed service has performed at least eight thousand (8,000) procedures as reported in the latest edition of the Kentucky Annual Hospital Utilization Services Report. - 2.
 The applicant proposes to perform at least six thousand (6,000) annual procedures by the third year of operation. - 3.
-Approval of the application does not cause the number of megavoltage radiation therapy units to exceed one (1) per one hundred-thousand (100,000) population in the proposed ADD.
+Approval of the application does not cause the number of megavoltage radiation therapy programs to exceed one (1) per one hundred-thousand (100,000) population in the proposed planning area.